Synergy Collective

 Just Singin Round Showcase

-This unique Singer/Songwriter showcase features prominent Canadian singer/songwriters and is held the first Tuesday every other month at the prestigous Vancouver Rowing Club.
-The evening, which includes a full course dinner, presents some of the most talented singer/songwriters in Canada, allows charities to practice skills taught at the annual retreat workshop and to increase their community profile.
+This unique Singer/Songwriter showcase features prominent Canadian singer/songwriters and is held the first Tuesday of every other month at the prestigious Vancouver Rowing Club.
+The evening, which includes a full course dinner, presents some of the most talented singer/songwriters in Canada, allows charities to practice skills taught at the annual retreat workshop, and increases their community profile.

 A monthly evening of magic that:

-• Generally occurs first Tuesday of every second month 2022/2023 season includes - April 5, June 7, October 4, and December 6
+• Occurs the first Tuesday of the month 2024 season includes - April 2, June 4, October 1, and December 3

 • Showcases prominent Canadian artisans,